 - Card Associations are known by brand names like Visa and Mastercard.
 These are networks of banks that issue credit cards (issuing banks) to customers and banks that provide merchants with the ability to charge a customer's credit card (acquiring banks).

 - Payment Application Developers and Integrators build and deploy hardware and software systems that merchants purchase to facilitate transactions using credit cards.
 These fall under the Payment Application Data Security Standard (PA-DSS).
-I list them here because merchants are encouraged to adopt solutions by these approved vendors, thereby easing their compliance burden.
+Merchants are encouraged to adopt solutions by these approved vendors, thereby easing their compliance burden.

 - The Security Standards Council is made up of 5 major card associations.
 The council has produced the Data Security Standards as the representative requirements placed upon any other interested parties which process, store, or transmit credit card data, including companies that make hardware and software components for those purposes.
 In other words, they tell merchants, hardware manufacturers, application developers and integrators, and service providers what it means to secure the data owned by the card associations.